 At Robinson Animal Hospital we routinely perform a wide variety of surgeries.
-Our North Johnson City and Watauga Avenue locations are equipped with state-of-the-art surgical and dental suites for the safety and well-being of your pets.
+All of our locations are equipped with state-of-the-art surgical suites for the safety and well-being of your pets.
 This includes advanced equipment to thoroughly monitor your pet throughout any surgical procedure.

 Spaying and Neutering

-We perform spays and neuters at each of our locations and is our most common surgery.
+We perform spays and neuters at each of our locations and these are our most common surgeries.
 We strongly recommend this procedure for all family pets for your convenience and to control overpopulation.
-No additional lab testing is required for this surgery and it usually does not require an overnight stay.

 Soft Tissue Surgery